bobdavies2000/OpenCVB/README.md

 ![A screenshot of a computer program Description automatically generated](media/498a747eed8b64cf8e4aab79d498d0c7.png)

-# Recent Changes – August 2024
+# 2024 August - Recent Changes

 -   Over 3700 algorithms are included, averaging 37 lines of code per algorithm.
 -   OpenCVB has been upgraded to the latest version of OpenCVSharp.